FoligrafAurelien/BlenderAutoConfig_Deadline/README.md

 - 🔧 Sets the Blender compute device to **OPTIX** (NVIDIA) or **HIP** (AMD)
 - ✅ Enables only the GPU(s) in the render device list
 - ❌ Disables CPU rendering if a GPU is available
-- 📁 Loads configuration dynamically from local or network folders, depending on environment
+- 📁 Loads configuration dynamically from local or network folders, depending on environment if you launch blender with the bat file
 - 🧵 Compatible with **Blender 4.2+**
 - ☁️ Works seamlessly with **Deadline render nodes**